Ellie Goulding: 2016–2019: Hiatus and single releases

-2018–2021: Brightest Blue
+During that period of time, Goulding announced that she was taking some time out the spotlight due to illness, which lasted five years, meanwhile most of her releases were singles in forms of collaborations with other artists or for movie soundtracks.

+Her first stand-alone release was a collaboration with Kygo, which she previously premiered at the opening of the Mawazine Festival.
+The single titled, "First Time", was released on 28 April 2017.

 In 2018, Goulding joined Tap Management after almost a decade with First Access Management.
 She appeared on a collaboration with Sean Paul on his Mad Love the Prequel EP titled "Bad Love", released on 29 June 2018.

 Goulding collaborated with Diplo and Swae Lee on the single "Close to Me", which was released on 24 October 2018.
 On 1 January 2019, The Guardian reported that she has been working on her fourth album, set to release in the same year.
 On 1 March, she released the next single "Flux".
 She said regarding the album, "It's very much written by me".

 On 12 April 2019, Goulding released the single "Sixteen".
 Goulding said of the single, "...That age was such a pivotal year for me in many ways and this song is so close to my heart.
 It takes me back to the reckless days of being a teenager and I hope it reminds us all about the innocence of youth."

 Goulding released "Hate Me" with American rapper Juice Wrld on 26 June 2019.
 It was premiered by Zane Lowe as his 'World Record' on Beats 1.
-In July, Goulding stated that her next material to be released would be the songs "Woman I Am" and "Start".
+In July, Goulding started teasing her return and stated that her next material to be released would be the songs "Woman I Am" and "Start".
 In November, she released her rendition of Joni Mitchell's Christmas song "River", which topped the UK Singles Chart, becoming her third UK number one single and the last UK number one song of the 2010s.